chirag127/MindBloom-Digital-Wellbeing-Mindfulness-Mobile-App/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Bug report
-about: Create a report to help us improve
-title: '[BUG]: '
+about: Report a bug or issue in the ScreenBloom Social Media Detox Mobile App
+title: "[BUG] <short description>"
-labels: 'bug'
+labels: bug
 assignees: ''
 ---

-## 🐛 Bug Description
+**Description**
 A clear and concise description of what the bug is.
-What happened, and what did you expect to happen?

-## 📱 App Information
-- **Device:** (e.g., iPhone 14 Pro, Samsung Galaxy S23)
-- **OS Version:** (e.g., iOS 17.2, Android 14)
-- **App Version:** (e.g., 1.2.3)
-- **Build Number:** (e.g., 123)
-- **Installation Method:** (e.g., TestFlight, Google Play, direct APK)

-## 🔁 Steps to Reproduce
-Provide detailed steps to reproduce the behavior.
+**Steps to Reproduce**
-1. Go to '...'
+1. Go to ...
-2. Click on '....'
+2. Click on ...
-3. Scroll down to '....'
-4. See error

-## ✅ Expected Behavior
+3. Observe the behavior.

+**Expected Behavior**
-A clear and concise description of what you expected to happen.
+What you expected to happen.

-## 📸 Screenshots / Videos
+**Actual Behavior**
+What actually happened.

+**Screenshots / Logs**
-If applicable, add screenshots or a screen recording to help explain your problem.
-Use a tool like `loom.com` for videos.
+If applicable, add screenshots or paste logs here.

-## 📱 Console Logs
-Please provide any relevant logs from Expo development server (`npx expo start`) or device logs (Xcode Console / Android Studio Logcat).
-Use a code block.

-text
-[Paste logs here]

-## 🧑‍💻 Additional Context
-Add any other context about the problem here.
-For example, if this is related to a specific focus session, a particular blocked app, or a mindfulness game.

----

-⭐ **Thank you for contributing to ScreenBloom!** Your detailed report helps us create a more robust digital wellness experience for everyone.
+**Environment**
+- OS: (iOS / Android version)
+- Device: (e.g., iPhone 14, Samsung Galaxy S22)
+- App Version: (found in Settings or via `expo version`)
+- Expo SDK: (e.g., 49)

+**Additional Context**
+Any other information that might help us diagnose the issue.

+**Reference**
+Link to relevant docs or repository: https://github.com/chirag127/ScreenBloom-Social-Media-Detox-Mobile-App